Study finds young U.S. Marines without COVID-19 history at greater infection risk

 The study also found that around 10% of the young marines who were COVID-19 survivors got a second infection.

-"However, past infection does not guarantee immunity, vaccination remains crucial", The Lancet said bit.ly/3dkPlN7 on Twitter, providing the link bit.ly/3mSzpVJ to the findings.
+"However, past infection does not guarantee immunity, vaccination remains crucial", The Lancet said on Twitter, providing the link to the findings.

 "Among 189 seropositive participants, 19 (10%) had at least one positive PCR test for SARS-CoV-2 during the 6-week follow-up (1·1 cases per person-year)", the study found.